PROMISE-ASHABA/PROFIT-PULSE/README.md

 Allow product names with spaces (like "Rice bag") using `nextLine()` Stop the program from crashing when a user types letters instead of numbers Compare several products at once.

-This is a student project made for learning purposes.

-**Keep hustling smart! 💪*